TheDuckGoesQuark/SpringBackend/README.md

 according to protocol
 #### aspects/
 Classes for monitoring method calls.
 Used for performance monitoring by timing method execution.
-#### config/
-Configuration classes for Spring, such as security endpoints and filters.
 #### controllers/
 REST Controller classes, which maps URLS to the corresponding service call, and extracts any data from the request body.